 You don’t have to write only about big events, as you may have predicted.
 You might create posts on tiny events that occurred throughout the day to help you practice writing and guide your thoughts in a good direction.
 Regularly review your entries, paying specific attention to the logic problems.
 The thought notebook helps you become more conscious of your thoughts, helping you to make better decisions and create a healthy sense of self-esteem.

-You can even set up your own healthcare team that manages your health and therapy schedule.
-Add your physician, counselor, registered nurse, other health care providers, and family members to keep them in the loop.
+You can even set up your healthcare team that manages your health and therapy schedule.
+Add your physician, counsellor, registered nurse, other health care providers, and family members to keep them in the loop.